 North Tabor Neighborhood Portland

-Click the image for a searchable North Tabor neighborhood map including all homes for sale.
+Click the image for a fully searchable North Tabor neighborhood map, including all homes for sale.

 North Tabor is nestled along the north side of Mount Tabor.
 North Tabor is served by the 60th MAX station; with bus lines along Burnside, Glisan, and 60th; the 50s bikeway, and offers convenient access to I-84.
 NE Glisan runs through it.

 North Tabor offers easy walking distance to Mount Tabor Park, Laurelhurst Park, and Normandale Park.
 For good eats, try Los Taquitos for Mexican fare, and Seven Virtues neighborhood coffee and tea shop, just to name a few.

 The 50s Bikeway is a 4.3-mile, next generation bikeway project that is part of the Portland Bicycle Plan for 2030, and includes eight arterial crossing improvements to increase pedestrian safety.
 It will create a north-south safety corridor that connects eight east side neighborhoods from Rose City Park, through Mt.
 Tabor and down to Woodstock.
 Within a quarter mile are 19,600 residents and within a half mile are 12 schools and seven parks.